JoshK2/react-spinners-css/README.md

 ## 👾 Development
 You can see the components locally by cloning this repo and doing the following steps:
-- Install dependencies from `package.json`, run: `npm install`
+- Install dependencies from `package.json`, run: `npm install`.
 - Run the app in the development mode, run: `npm run start`.

 ## ⌨️ Contributing
-- Pull requests and ⭐ stars are always welcome
+- Pull requests and ⭐ stars are always welcome.
-- For bugs and feature requests, please create an issue
+- For bugs and feature requests, please create an issue.

-**Steps to contribute**

-1) Fork the project and clone.
-2) Create spinner folder in this [folder](https://github.com/JoshK2/react-spinners-css/tree/master/src/components), name the folder with upper case, and create index file and css file.
-See example of naming in this folder [folder](https://github.com/JoshK2/react-spinners-css/tree/master/src/components/Circle).
-3) The spinner need to be exported with index file inside the spinner folder, so create index.js file to export your spinner.
-3) Add the spinner in index.js file inside components folder.
-4) Run `npm run build` to generate the build folder folder.
-5) Share with the community by submitting a PR.

 ## 📄 License
 [MIT](https://github.com/JoshK2/react-spinners-css/blob/master/LICENSE)